raniellyferreira/varnish-libvmod-file/README.rst

 Errors that may be encountered on the initial read or update checks
 include:

-* The ``stat(2)`` call to read file meta-data fails.
-This is what will happen for typical file errors: when the file has been deleted, the Varnish process cannot access it, or the process owner does not have read permissions.
+* The file cannot be opened for read.
+This is what will happen for typical file errors: the Varnish process cannot access the file, or the process owner does not have read permissions.

+* The file does not exist at initialization time.
+As discussed above, this is not an error for an update check, if the file has already been mapped.

 * The file is neither a regular file nor a symbolic link that points to a regular file.

-* Any of the internal calls to open and map the file fail.
+* Any of the internal calls to map the file fail.

 REQUIREMENTS
 ============